mdavids/rfc/content/draft-davids-forsalereg-12.md

 Any text suggesting that a domain is not for sale is invalid content.
 If a domain name is not or no longer for sale, a "\_for-sale" indicator **MUST NOT** exist.
-The presence of a valid "_for-sale" TXT record **MAY** therefore be regarded as an indication that the domain name is for sale.
+The presence of a valid "_for-sale" TXT record **SHOULD** therefore be regarded as an indication that the domain name is for sale.

 The existence of a "\_for-sale" leaf node does not obligate the holder to sell the domain name; it may have been published in error, or withdrawn later for other reasons.